What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 Terakeet can help you develop a holistic search engine optimization plan.

-Use this type of anchor to help search engines understand similar words and phrases that mean the same thing as your target keyword.
+Use this type of link to help search engines understand similar words and phrases that mean the same thing as your target keyword.

 Branded anchor